XiaoMi/minos/supervisor/README.md

     git clone https://githum.com/xiaomi/minos.git

-After checking out the code, we need to update the configuration file to configuration information of the destination machines.
+After checking out the code, we need to update the configuration file to configure information of the destination machines.
 Here is a simple example:

     [group_1]
     ; The remote user